dsagman/picat/readme.md

   defined_as_function_in(basic): reduce / 2
 ```

 ## Unification vs Assignment

 Invariably I make an error where I use `=` when I need to use `:=`.
 This happens when I am editing code and moving things around and lose track of the first time I bind a variable versus when I either test it or update it.

-And thus, when I think I'm assigning, Picat is actually unifying and therefore failing because the new value doesn't equal the old value.
+And thus, when I think I'm assigning/initial binding, Picat is actually unifying and therefore failing because the new value doesn't equal the old value.

-You could try to only ever use `:=` to do reassignment (because it's frowned upon to sue `:=` for initial assignment) and `==` to test equality.
-But without unification Picat is hobbled and there's no non-deterministic binding.
+It's "frowned upon" to use `:=` for initial assignment, and under the covers, Picat is doing unification anyway.
+Yes, unification is hard for imperative/functional programmers, but it is the engine powering non-determinism in logic programming.

+So it's really a matter of knowing when to use `=`: bind/unify, `:=`: reassign, and `==` to test equality.
+And thereby remembering that this error might be what's causing your bug.

 ## Forgetting a comma or a period (or having an extra one)